JaredMcB/DDRM/Journals/RJ_KSE_modred.md

 The source is https://discourse.julialang.org/t/defining-a-function-inside-if-else-end-not-as-expected/13815

 I will have to verify this more completely later right now I have to go.
 But it worked in my simiple tests.

+# Wednesday December 16, 2020

+3:12 PM - I am very close to being done with teaching this semester.
+So, I can start ramping up my research.

+Now, the first thing I want to do today is to test the new solvers that have optional aliasing.
+I need to make sure that code is working.
+The I will test the different de-aliasing algorthm.
+So, here is a goal:
+##### Goal:
+Get a run of data that agrees with the 2017 paper.